A session on post-budget analysis on Anatomy of Union Budget – 2017

 He added that it was better if the finance minister rather announced that Indians did pay indirect taxes, as indirect taxes were invariably paid for all goods and services consumed, while there was non-compliance on the direct tax front.
 He opined that tax collection mechanism needed to be made a lot more efficient.
 He said the budget failed to answer issues such as any relief to the bankers who worked towards the mammoth task of demonetization.
 He averred that protectionism was the way forward, and promoting a conducive environment for indigenous products was the need of the hour.

-Prof. Anila Bajpai - Jain University CMS, proposed the vote of thanks.
+Prof. Anila Bajpai - Jain (Deemed-to-be University) CMS, proposed the vote of thanks.
 On the occasion, a special newsletter on the budget from the Bangalore Economics Students' and Teachers' Forum was released.